bastiensoucasse/pfe/README.md

 As Custom Registation is an extension, you must have [3D Slicer](https://slicer.org) installed on your system.
 You can either install or build the software by following [the documentation](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html).

-### Installing the Extension

-Follow these instructions to install the extension from a release archive.
-Note you can instead build the extension from the source by following the instructions in [Building from Source](#building-from-source).

-**The installation process from a release archive is not yet available.
-Please refer to the manual build instructions in [Building from Source](#building-from-source).**

 ### Building from Source

-Follow these instructions to build the extension from the source.
-Note you can instead install the extension from a release archive by following the instructions in [Installing the Extension](#installing-the-extension).

 #### 3D Slicer Developer Mode